 - Falls off the trampoline

 There are ways to help prevent injury.
 Be sure to cover the springs with padding to help prevent falls on the springs.
 Periodically inspect the padding for tears and the springs and frames for rust.
 To limit collisions with other jumpers set a strict “only one jumper” rule, Livestrong.com suggests.
 An enclosure around the trampoline can help limit falls.
 Placing the trampoline away from trees and off of hard surfaces like rocks and concrete is also recommended.
 Ideally, you would want to place the trampoline as close to the ground as possible, but this may not be an option.
 Slate.com also recommends limiting trampoline use to children aged 6 and older.
-Limiting stunts like sumersaults and flips may also decrease the likelihood of injury.
+Limiting stunts like somersaults and flips may also decrease the likelihood of injury.
 Adult supervision is an added security.

 If you, your family, or someone you know is injured while jumping on a trampoline stop by Advanced Urgent Care & Occupational Medicine.
-We have an X-ray machine on-site at all of our locations in to help diagnose fractures.
+We have an x-ray machine on-site at all of our locations in to help diagnose fractures.
 You’ll be given a CD of the images to take with you to your primary care provider or specialist.
-View clinic wait times here and get in line before you arrive.
+We have clinics along Colorado’s Denver metro area.
+Click here for a list of our locations and to schedule a visit.